• About Texas Travel Talk

 Be sure to drive to Inks Lake State Park, where you’ll find many Texas bluebonnets and other wildflowers.

-There are so many places in the hill country to visit while you’re looking for fields of wildflowers.
+There are so many places in the area to visit while you’re looking for fields of wildflowers.
 It’s my favorite place to be!
-You may also want to visit Lyndon B. Johnson State Park in Johnson City to see his childhood home.
+You may also want to visit Lyndon B. Johnson State Park in Stonewall, TX.
+Lots of Indian blankets there.

 Just outside Llano on Hwy 16 (in April), look for a field of white prickly poppies.
-A photographer who photographed the area calls it “Country Gold” because it’s a pretty gold color when the sun is just over the horizon and shines through the trees and on the flowers.
+A photographer who has photographed the area calls it “Country Gold” because it has a pretty gold hue when the sun is just over the horizon and shines through the trees and onto the flowers.

 Big Bend Country